simpleidserver/FaasNet/docs/documentation/eventmesh/pluginamqp.md

 ## Quick start

-Once you have an up and running EventMesh server with `ProtocolAmqp` plugin enabled, you can start using any client compliant with the AMQP 1.0 protocol.
+Once you have an up and running EventMesh server with `ProtocolAmqp` plugin enabled, you can start using any client compliant with the [AMQP 1.0 protocol](http://docs.oasis-open.org/amqp/core/v1.0/os/amqp-core-complete-v1.0-os.pdf).

 ### Configure client and VPN

 Before going further, a Virtual Private Network (VPN) and two clients must be configured.
-Those information will be used to publish message and subscribe to one or more topic.
+Those information will be used to publish message and subscribe to one topic.

 Open a command prompt and create a topic named `default` :